DongfeiSay/trojan-go-quickstart/README.md

 A simple installation script for trojan-go server.

-This script will help you install the trojan-go binary to `/usr/bin/trojan-go`, a template for server configuration to `/etc/trojan-go`, and (if applicable) a systemd service to `/etc/systemd/system`.
+This script will help you install the trojan-go binary to `/usr/bin`, a template for server configuration to `/etc/trojan-go`, install the geoip list to `/usr/lib/trojan-go`, and (if applicable) a systemd service to `/etc/systemd/system`.
 It only works on `linux-amd64` machines.

 ## Usage